tisquantum/sectors/apps/RULES.md

 ## Stock Rounds

 **The Stock Round** is the first major section of each turn and provides the mechanisms for players to build their stock portfolio and earn (or lose!) money in investments.
 The Stock Round is broken down into a number of *"sub-rounds"* where players can place one order in each round.
-Players have 4 distinct order mechanisms: Market Orders, Limit Orders, Short Orders, and Options Contracts.
+The order is placed in the "Place Stock Orders" phase.
+Player orders are submitted simultaneously and in secret.Players have 4 distinct order mechanisms: Market Orders, Limit Orders, Short Orders, and Options Contracts.

 ### Order Mechanisms: